 The effects of secondary traumatic stress range from mild to severe.
 Although each patient is unique, you can lookout for the following symptoms of secondary traumatic stress:

-- Interpersonal — physically withdrawing or becoming emotionally unavailable to your co-workers or your family.
+- Interpersonal — losing interest and actively avoiding or becoming emotionally unavailable to the people you work with or your loved-ones.

 If you’re experiencing any of these symptoms, don’t hesitate to reach out to our addiction and trauma specialists today.